luickk/MinimalRoboticsPlatform/README.md

 The goal is to build a minimalistic robotic platform for embedded projects.
 The idea is to enable Rust applications to run on this kernel with std support as well as a kernel provided, robotic specific, toolset.
 Such a toolset includes communication, control, state handling and other ciritical robotic domains.
 This would enable a ultra light, simplistic and highly integrated robotic platform.

+## Implementations

+### CPU
+#### Interrupt controller

+Since the projects basics are developed on the qemu raspi3b machine, I'm restricted to it's given hardware restrictions.
+The A53 has a [GIC-400](https://docs.zephyrproject.org/3.0.0/boards/arm64/qemu_cortex_a53/doc/index.html) interrupt controller cpu interface and as such supports [gicv2 only](https://developer.arm.com/documentation/ka002107/latest).
+I reimplemented the basics (init) from the [official arm cpu driver](https://github.com/ARM-software/arm-trusted-firmware/blob/master/drivers/arm/gic/v2/gicv2_main.c) github repo.

 ## Build

 Rust is definitely not a simple language and requires build system with quite a lot of dependencies.
 Additionally it's built on top of C and does not have its build tools (e.g. own linker) because of which it requires complex toolchains to build.
 Another interesting aspect is that, similar to C++, the compiler requires certain functions to be linked against, so called lang-items.
 More on the topic can be read [here](https://manishearth.github.io/blog/2017/01/11/rust-tidbits-what-is-a-lang-item/).These are partially provided by the core crate which is precompiled for most targets, but not for all.
 The target for which this rt kernel is build (`aarch64-unknown-none`) does not have a core lib provided.
 That leaves two options, compiling it with rustups nightly `build-std=core` feature or not using it at all.
 Both of which are not stable.